andy-h1/100-days-of-code/r1-log.md

 Learning a lot about colors in Visual Design.

 ### R1D8
-Finished Visual Design and now working on "Accessibility" on FreedCodeCamp
+Finished Visual Design and now working on "Accessibility" on FreeCodeCamp

+### R1D9
+Finished working on Applied Accessibility Challenges.
+Will be working on Responsive Web Design Challenges next.